-In The Frozen Ghost, Chaney is a professional Mentalist named Alex Gregor who uses hypnosis as part of a stage act (his assistant being Evelyn Ankers, his co-star in various other films such as Ghost of Frankenstein, The Wolf Man, North to the Klondike, Son of Dracula, and another from the Inner Sanctum series Weird Woman - 1944).
-Chaney becomes convinced his power has gone beyond his control after he hypnotizes a heckler in the audience and the man suddenly dies from a heart attack.
+In The Frozen Ghost, Chaney is a professional Mentalist named Alex Gregor who uses hypnosis as part of a stage act (his assistant being Evelyn Ankers, Chaney's co-star in various other films such as Ghost of Frankenstein, The Wolf Man, North to the Klondike, Son of Dracula, and another from the Inner Sanctum series Weird Woman - 1944).
+Chaney becomes convinced his power has gone beyond his control and become lethal after he hypnotizes a heckler in the audience and the man suddenly dies from a heart attack.

 Distraught, Gregor (Chaney) breaks off his engagement to Maura Daniel (Evelyn) and goes into hiding at a wax museum run by Valerie Monet (actress Tala Birell, who appeared in other series such as The Whistler films, and Philo Vance).
-Ms. Monet is rather creepy and has romantic designs on Gregor, however, she must get in line as her assistant Nina Coudreau also is smitten with the melancholy Gregor (Chaney seems to play the entire Inner Sanctum series in this mode of moody depression).
+Ms. Monet is rather creepy and has romantic designs on Gregor, however, she must get in line as her assistant Nina Coudreau is also smitten with the melancholy Gregor (Chaney seems to play the entire Inner Sanctum series in this mode of moody depression).
 Meanwhile Ms. Daniel (Evelyn Ankers) is searching for him, too.